Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

             s.o_orderdate  -- physically sort rows by logical partitioning date ) src
 ```
-7. **Important:** Another note is the *"on"* clause of the *"merge"* statement.
-The logical partition dates are used there to filter/limit the full table scan on the line_item permanent table for the *"merge"*.
+7. **Important:** Please note the *"on"* clause of the *"merge"* statement.
+The logical partition dates are used to prevent a full table scan of the LINE_ITEM table.
 ``` sql
 -- Merge Pattern
     --